kencan7749/pytorch_cnn_preferred/README.md

 - 3D ResNet50 (pretrained on Moments in Time dataset)

-  These results are preferred video of 16 frames input (shown as gif).
+  These results are preferred videos of 16 frames input (shown as gif).
 Note that this model trained on 16 frame inputs at 5 fps.
-Preferred video is not good quality especially  higer layer (hard to see meaningful expression).
-If you can generate good one, please tell me how to do that.
+Preferred videos are not good quality especially higher layer (hard to see meaningful expression).
+If you can generate a good one, please tell me how to do that.

 | layer2[3].conv3                                              | layer3[5].conv3                                              | layer4[2].conv3                                              | fc (last_linear)                                             |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |